MS - How to Apply

 - Step 3: Request official transcripts and letters of recommendation

 - Step 5: Complete and submit your application

 - Step 6: Please check on the status of your application and follow up, as needed.
 Confirm that your official transcripts and letters of recommendation have been sent to ISU.
 Ask if you need to do anything to make sure all of the required materials are received by the graduate school.

-The application is not routed to Dietetic Programs for an admission decision until all of the application materials are received by the graduate school and your admission to the graduate school is confirmed.
+The application is not routed to the Department of Nutrition and Dietetics for an admission decision until all of the application materials are received by the graduate school and your admission to the graduate school is confirmed.

 International Graduate Students